pacak/bpaf/docs/_todo/theory/index.md

-#### Theory explanation
-Theoretical information about abstractions used by the library, oriented for understanding

 # Applicative functors, Category Theory?
 What is it about?

-You don't need to read/understand this chapter in order to use the library but it might help to understand what makes it tick.
+**You don't need to read/understand this chapter in order to use the library but it might help to understand what makes it tick.**

 `bpaf` uses ideas from functional proggramming, specifically Functor, Applicative and Alternative to create a composable interface.
-Exposed API and the fact that individual components obey certain laws ensures that any composition of parsers is valid even if it doesn't make any sense.
+Exposed API and the fact that individual components obey certain laws ensures that any composition of parsers is valid even if that particular combination makes no sense.

 ## Category theory